-Dog owners have an obligation to register all dogs over the age of three months by 1 July each year.
+Dog owners have an obligation to register all dogs over the age of three months by 31 July* each year. *See COVID note.

 Failure to register your dog could result in an infringement fine (see Fees and Charges) and/or court fine under the Dog Control Amendment Act 2003.
 There is no registration charge for assistance dogs registered as a Seeing Eye Dog and/or Hearing Ear Dog.

 If you are a dog owner, that has not paid your dog registration in full or has defaulted on your agreed weekly payments, you will receive an Infringement for Failing to Register a dog.
 Please understand that if you remain non-compliant and your Infringement has gone through the court system, Compliance Officers are then obliged to seize your dog(s) and impound it/them until the balance of the dog registration is paid in full.
 You, as the owner of that dog will incur a seizure fee and daily sustenance fees.